 The Best Jobs For People With Depression

 Coping with depression is no laughing matter.
 If you feel cranky, exhausted, sad, low energy, or empty, you may be living with depression.
-If you do struggle with depression, you are far from alone.
+If you do struggle with mental health concerns or mental illness like depression, you are far from alone.
 In 2020, approximately 14.8 million U.S. adults ages 18 or older experienced at least one major depressive episode, representing 6% of all U.S. adults.
 Types of depression include clinical depression, major depressive disorder, and seasonal affective disorder (SAD).

 By law, employers are required to offer accommodations for workers who experience depression and other mental health conditions.
 Even if you get support at work, you may find you need to make adjustments to the position you currently hold or begin to look for new employment.
 And, whereas employers may provide accommodations for their employees with depression, you may find yourself yearning for job options that can better support your mental health.